duncanturk/haw-hof-bachelor-latex/README.md

 ## Contribution

-Contributions of any kind are welcome.
+Contributions and suggestions of any kind are welcome.